 You start with your Gross Revenue – what you actually brought in with rental income.
-From there you deduct all your operating expenses.
+From there, you deduct all your operating expenses.
 Note that debt is not recorded here.
 Once you deduct your operating expenses from your gross revenue, you get to your Net Operating Income (NOI).

-Gross revenue – operational expenses = NOI
+Gross revenue – operating expenses = NOI

 NOI – CapEx expenses = Total Cash Flow from Operations

 Next, deduct any principal and interest payments (otherwise known as debt service).
 Now, you see your true cash flow.

 Total Cash Flow from Operations – Debt Service = Total Cash Flow

 The categorization of capital expenses (CapEx) versus operating expenses is often a confusing topic.